mattiasnordqvist/Galactic-Waste-Management/README.md

 5. Create a folder called Scripts in your project
 6. Create three folders inside the newly created Scripts folder, named *RunIfChanged*, *Seed* and *vNext*
-7. Inside the *vNext*-folder, create another folder called *1.0* (for version 1.0)
-8. Create a sql file that creates some tables or something and put it into the vNext folder.
+7. Create a sql file that creates some tables or something and put it into the vNext folder.
-9. Set build action of that file to *Embedded resource*.
+8. Set build action of that file to *Embedded resource*.
-10. Done!
+9. Done!
 Run!

 ## Configuration